 Oxford University Press aims to make its websites accessible to the widest possible audience.
 We try to be standards compliant and follow the general principles of usability and universal design.

 MyMaths is committed to this aim.
 As such, we are continually improving the accessibility of our service.
-One major programme of work ongoing is to convert MyMaths content so that it no longer requires Flash.
+One major programme of work has been to convert MyMaths content so that it no longer requires Flash.